 Yes.
 In addition to complying with California laws on security deposit limits and how (and when) the deposit must be returned to tenants, landlords in California must provide renters with advance notice before taking any deductions out of the security deposit, such as for the cost of repairs for damage to the property.

 If you want to go right to the source and look up the California laws on security deposits -- or if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at California Civil Code § § 1950.5 and 1940.5(g).
-Your city or county might have different landlord-tenant and security deposit laws than those at the state level in California, especially if your rental property is covered by rent control.
-For tips on looking up California state and local laws, check out Nolo's State Laws & Legal Research section.
+To access your state law, check out the Library of Congress’s legal research site.